alialib/alia/docs/signal-operators.md

   alia_end
   ```

-- When *either* operand is readable and fully resolves the result of the
+- When *either* operand has a value and fully resolves the result of the
-  operation, the other is allowed to be unreadable.
-The result will still be
+  operation, the other is allowed to be empty.
+The result will still have a
-  readable.
+  value.

-  In other words, all of the following are readable signals:
+  In other words, all of the following signals have values:

   ```cpp
   value(true) || empty<bool>()